jberling/aExt/README.md

 caller unchanged.

 ### max ###
-returns the biggest value.
+Returns the biggest value.
 By default each items is compared as they are, but if a string is passed as an argument, the items will be treated as an object and the value of the property with the same name as the string will be compared.